alam130/cds230/README.md

 # CDS 230 - Modeling and Simulation 1
 Hello, world!
-This page introduces the code repository for CDS 230 - Modeling and Simulation 1 course taught by Dr. Hamdi Kavak in Fall 2019 at George Mason University.
+This page introduces the code repository for CDS 230 - Modeling and Simulation 1 course taught by Dr. Hamdi Kavak at George Mason University.
 Example code shown in the classroom will be added to this repository as Python notebooks and will be linked below.
 Feel free to download, fork, or comment.

 - [Lecture notes](https://github.com/hamdikavak/cds230/blob/spring-2020/lecture_notes.pdf)